 Getting to Solvang

 Solvang is easily reached by car.
 It’s located off 101, just 33 miles north of Santa Barbara or 54 miles south of Pismo Beach.
 The location makes this area a perfect weekend getaway from either the Bay Area or Los Angeles.
-It’s also an ideal stop on a California road trip.
+It’s also an ideal stop on a California coastal road trip.

 Because most people arrive by car, you’ll find plenty of options for free parking downtown and near most attractions.